Take action on plastics

 Here are some of the highlights:

 The Government of India made an incredible pledge to ban all single-use plastics by 2022.

 - Coles and Woolworths - two supermarkets in Australia - are both competing to be the leaders of the plastic-free pack.
-Both are setting deadlines to cut use of single use plastic, plastic straws and cut use of plastic packaging.
+Both are setting deadlines to cut the use of single-use plastic, plastic straws and cut use of plastic packaging.